A message from Julia Abrey - Chair of the Board of Trustees

 The board’s aim

 Mencap Trust Company holds legal title to assets for each beneficiary.
 The assets do not belong to the Trustee - they are held on behalf of the beneficiary.
-Our discretionary trust service means that the Trustee decides payments to the beneficiaries, how much to pay, and which benefits to make payments to.
+Our discretionary Discretionary means it is up to somebody to decide if you get something. trust service A service gives people what they need, like healthcare services that help people when they are ill, and support services that give people support. means that the Trustee decides payments to the beneficiaries, how much to pay, and which benefits to make payments to.

 Meet the Board

 Julia Abrey is a solicitor and partner in Withers LLP in London heading its multi-jurisdictional capacity and Court of Protection team.
 She is immediate past chair of STEP’s cross border Mental Capacity Special Interest Group.
 Julia has a particular interest in cross–border mental capacity matters and advises on estate planning in an international context.
 Julia is the only UK member of the US National Academy of Elder Law Laws are the rules that everyone in the country has to follow.
 If you don't follow the rules you can get in trouble with the police.
 Attorneys Inc and a top rated Court of Protection practitioner in Legal 500 2022 and Chambers 2022.
 Julia is the chair of the Executive Committee of Withers Trust Corporation Ltd and has many years' experience in the administration of trusts.

 Julia writes "joining the board of Mencap Trust Company is an exciting opportunity for me as it combines two of my major interests and skill sets- advising clients on issues of mental capacity, principally in a financial context, and the administration of trusts through a trust corporation as trustee.
 I have significant experience in both areas which I hope I can bring to the board to support the Trust co as it goes through a period of change and development under its new director."

 Yogi Amin (Deputy Chair)